Are you eligible for a winter fuel payment?

 High fuel prices are one of the controversial topics of our times but look here to stay.
 No one, however, should have to suffer the cold through lack of funds to pay the bills.

-With the Government's Winter Fuel Payment, you could receive between £100 and £300 tax-free to help pay your heating bills if you were born on or before 5 July 1952.
+With the Government's Winter Fuel Payment, if you were born on or before 5 August 1953 you could receive between £100 and £300 tax-free to help pay your heating bills.

 Are you keeping your home warm enough?

-Basic, inexpensive steps in cutting your fuel costs include increasing loft insulation, using weather-stripping around walls and doors, using expanding foam for small spaces and putting up thicker curtains and blinds to prevent heat loss.
+Basic, inexpensive steps in cutting your fuel costs include increasing loft insulation, using weather-stripping around walls and doors, using expanding foam filler for small spaces, and putting up thicker curtains and blinds to prevent heat loss.

-If you need some further ideas, do a free online home energy check at www.energysavingtrust.org.uk or call 0800 512 012 to get a paper copy.
+If you need some more ideas, do a free online home energy check at the Energy Saving Trust.

 Are you eating the right food for winter?

-Warming, hearty foods on a cold day both comfort and sustain.
+On a cold day warming, hearty foods both comfort and sustain.
 Slow cookers can be bought for under £20 and use little energy.

 Leftovers can easily be made into a casserole and all kinds of creative soups and stews rustled up with little effort.
-Cook large quantities and save time, money and effort by freezing the rest for another day.
+Cook large quantities and save time, money and effort by freezing the rest for an easy meal another day.

 Charity shops are not the only place to update your winter wardrobe for little outlay.
-Street markets are worth checking but beware the quality.
-Major supermarkets often offer clothes at bargain prices.
+Street markets are worth checking but just check the quality of seams, zips and buttons.
+Major supermarkets often offer clothes at bargain prices, especially at the end of the season, or look for promotions or points offers linked to supermarket loyalty cards.

 Online, eBay is an alternative – and Amazon sells clothes too, often branded, at reasonable prices.
 Then, of course, there are other online fashion giants such as Asos, with bargains galore.